jouir/pgterminate/README.md

 * `active` sessions are backends in `active` state for more than `active-timeout` seconds.
 * `idle` sessions are backends in `idle`, `idle in transaction` or `idle in transaction (abort)` state for more than `idle-timeout` seconds.
 * at least one of `active-timeout` and `idle-timeout` parameter is required, both can be used.
 * `pgterminate` relies on `libpq` for PostgreSQL connection.
-When `-host` is ommited, connection via unix socket is used.
-When `-user` is ommited, the unix user is used.
+When `host` is ommited, connection via unix socket is used.
+When `user` is ommited, the unix user is used.
 And so on.
 * time parameters, like `connect-timeout`, `active-timeout`, `idle-timeout` and `interval`, are represented in seconds.
 They accept float value except for `connect-timeout` which is an integer.
 * if you want `pgterminate` to terminate any session, ensure it has SUPERUSER privileges.
 Since 9.6, grant `pg_signal_backend` role for terminating all sessions except superusers.